uvest/kai_streiling/docs/teaching.md

 # Teaching

-The following material is used as fallback distribution channel for some material I use for my classes at TU Darmstadt.
-No guarantee for completeness or correctness.
+This site is used only as fallback distribution channel for some material I use for my classes at TU Darmstadt.
+No guarantee for completeness, correctness, or being up-to-date.

 ## Cognitive Science 3 - Action (2024)